LeoTheMighty/oliveplay/README.md

 ## Overview

 This project is a monorepo setup using Nx, Docker, Flutter, and Go.
-It contains a Flutter frontend and a Go backend using the go-chi framework.
+It contains a Flutter frontend (named `app`) and a Go backend using the go-chi framework.
 The project is structured to provide a consistent development environment and simplify deployment using Docker Compose.

 ## Project Structure